-As part of your treatment for bladder cancer, you may receive radiation therapy either before surgery to shrink the cancer or after surgery to destroy any remaining cancer cells.
-For example, our doctors may recommend this approach for patients having surgery to preserve their bladder.
-We may also use radiation in place of surgery depending on your specific condition.
+As part of your treatment for bladder cancer, you may receive radiation therapy before, during, or after surgery.
+This can shrink the tumors or destroy any remaining cancer cells.
+For some people, we may use radiation, often combined with a low dose of chemotherapy, in place of surgery altogether.

 Our radiation oncologists use advanced techniques to target areas at risk while reducing radiation exposure to normal tissue.

 Intraoperative radiation therapy is a treatment given during bladder cancer surgery to reduce the risk of the cancer returning.
 This approach delivers powerful radiation through thin tubes called catheters that are placed directly on the tissue.
 This can kill cancer cells that may remain after the tumor is removed.
 It is most commonly recommended if the cancer has spread beyond the bladder.

 Because this treatment occurs during the surgery and can be delivered to a precisely defined area, it is possible to use a higher-than-usual dose of radiation.
 Normal tissue, especially the bowel, can be temporarily moved away from the treatment area or covered with shielding devices while radiation is delivered.

 Intraoperative radiation treatment usually takes just a few minutes during the surgical procedure.
 Once the radiation dose is delivered, all radiation-related materials are removed and the operation continues.